-- 1. When you use any veterinary medicines you must record: - a) date the treatment started and ended - b) reason for treatment - c) the name and type and batch number of the medicine and its active substance - d) method of treatment - e) number and identity of animals you treat - length of the legal withdrawal period in days - g) earliest date you can sell the animal or its products as organic - 2.
+a) date the treatment started and ended b) reason for treatment c) the name and type and batch number of the medicine Veterinary medicines are products which are used to treat or prevent disease. and its active substance d) method of treatment e) number and identity of animals you treat Examples of veterinary medicines include antibiotics, vaccinations, parasite treatments, minerals and vitamins, herbal and homeopathic products. f) length of the legal withdrawal period in days g) earliest date you can sell the animal or its products as organic There are additional statutory record keeping requirements for veterinary medicines.
+Government guidance can be found here .
 Whenever veterinary medicines are used the information recorded must be declared to your certification body or control authority before the livestock or livestock products are marketed as organic.
 (EC) 889/2008 Art.
 76(e); Art.
-77

-SA GB 1.7.11 Identification of livestock

-You must identify your livestock at all stages of their production, preparation, transport and marketing using techniques adapted to each species.
-This must be done individually in the case of large mammals and individually or by batch in the case of poultry and small mammals.
+77 1.7.11 Identification of livestock You must identify your livestock at all stages of their production, preparation, transport and marketing using techniques adapted to each species.
+This must be done individually in the case of large mammals and individually or The methods you use to identify your livestock must meet the legal requirements of country.
+In GB you must follow Defra requirements . by batch in the case of poultry and small mammals.
+(EC) 889/2008 Art.
+75